 Table of Contents

 The admission process is different for various universities.
-The student should know about the eligiblity criteria.
+To obtain an MBA degree, it is an essential step that the students research the admission procedure.
+The student should know about the eligibility criteria.
 They must register themselves on the college's official website that they are offering this degree, and the next round of interview dates is provided to the aspirants.
 The application forms are usually available from October till March.

 The first step in this process is the filling up admission form online or offline by attaching all the documents, including aadhar card, voter ID card, domicile, mark sheet of the tenth and twelfth and the final year graduation mark sheet.